 No. You can choose whether you want to make one or not.
 If you decide not to make a Victim Impact Statement, the judge will not take this to mean that the crime had no effect on you.

 You make your Victim Impact Statement after the offender has been found guilty in court but before the judge decides on the sentence.

 The Victim Impact Statement is your chance to tell the court how the crime has affected you.
 It may be helpful to consider:

 - any physical or psychological injury you have suffered

 - if you no longer feel safe

 - how your quality of life has changed on a day-to-day basis

 - any financial loss that you have suffered as a result of the crime

 There is no set form of Victim Impact Statement.
-You can write or type the Statement.
-When it is finished you should give it to the Gardaí.
+It can be handwritten, typed, or given orally in court.
+If you write or type your Statement, you should then give it to the Gardaí.
 You can also keep a copy for yourself.